 We all have felt that uneasy feeling when we haven’t had that good night of rest.
 Sleep deprivation creating an uneasy feeling is a gross understatement.
 A lot more damage has been done to your body with just one night of poor sleep.
 And, this is pervasive in today’s society.

 However, better late than not at all.
 Research clearly pointing out the fatal dangers of sleep deprivation.
 Apple has responded with the Apple watch series 4.
 It can now track your sleeping patterns and quality.

 That way, you’ll have all the necessary information you need regarding how your sleep is going.
 Further, if you can, you’ll improve it and know what to do about it once you know the issue.
 Or you can, plain and simple, hand over that data to an expert who will help you.

 Essentially, you’ll be able to monitor how your nightly sleep is doing.
 And with that, you’re less likely to fall ill.
 Good sleep is essential for your immune system, and thus, you’ll have to visit the hospital less and less.

 Detecting when you have Fallen

 Then, after that, if it senses that you’re lying still for an extended period of time, 10 seconds in this case.
 It sends an alert message to the emergency contacts that you have set up beforehand.
-This is particularly a useful feature if you have some kind of heart condition.
+This is particularly a useful feature if you have some heart condition.